-We prepare our consolidated financial statements in accordance with U.S. GAAP.
+We prepare our consolidated financial statements in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 These principles are subject to interpretation by the SEC and various bodies formed to interpret and create appropriate accounting principles.
 A change in these principles can have a significant effect on our reported results and may even retroactively affect previously reported transactions.
 Additionally, the adoption of new or revised accounting principles may require that we make significant changes to our systems, processes and controls.